Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Introduction

 We find that more restrictive redistricting processes reduce partisan bias by constraining map drawers.
-For example, changing from a single-party legislature to an independent commission leads to about an reduction in excess seats of about 0.8 seats.
-We find smaller but positive effects of constraining reforms on electoral responsiveness.
-We estimate that a similar change from legislature to commission would increase the share of competitive seats in an average state from 25\% to 32\%.
+For example, changing from a single-party legislature to an independent commission leads to a reduction of about 0.5 excess seats.
+These effects are substantively large, as congressional gerrymandering generally results in gains of less than one or two seats per state \citep{kenny2023widespread}.
+Similarly, we find smaller but positive effects of constraining reforms on electoral responsiveness.
+We estimate that a similar change from legislature to commission would increase the share of competitive seats within a state from 25\% to 38\% on average.

-One advantage of our methodological approach is the ability to conduct a counterfactual analysis of institutional reforms.
+A key advantage of our methodological approach is the ability to perform a counterfactual analysis of institutional reforms.
 We investigate how enacting recent procedural reforms nationwide could reduce widespread partisan gerrymandering.
 We quantify how the partisan bias and responsiveness of adopted plans could counterfactually change if all states nationwide adopted three kinds of commission structures currently enacted in several states: (1) an Ohio-style approach that requires supermajorities and uses a bipartisan backup commission, (2) a New York-style commission with a nonpartisan map drawer but several partisan veto points later in the process, and (3) a Michigan-style commission with a nonpartisan commission drawer, no partisan veto points, and the potential for court review.

-We find that commissions can generally reduce the existing Republican bias but the details of commission structure matter.
-In particular, unlike reforms adopted in Ohio and New York, a Michigan-style non-partisan commission has no partisan veto points.
-We find that implementing Michigan-style reforms nationwide leads to an additional 22 Democratic seats, on average.
-Michigan-style reforms also increase electoral responsiveness whereas those adopted in New York and Ohio do not.
+We find that commissions can generally reduce existing pro-Republican bias, but the details of commission structure matter.
+In particular, unlike reforms adopted in Ohio and New York, a Michigan-style nonpartisan commission has no partisan veto points.
+We find that implementing Michigan-style reforms nationwide leads to an additional 6.2 Democratic seats, on average.
+All three styles of reforms increase electoral responsiveness.